federicohermo/container-status/README.md

 ### Sidebar

-The `Sidebar` manages two key features:
+The [`Sidebar`](./src/components/Sidebar.tsx) manages two key features:

 - **Dark Mode Toggle**: Allows users to switch between dark and light modes.
 - **Date Picker**: : Used to simulate the current date for the stepper navigation.

 ### Stepper Navigation

-The `Stepper Component` allows users to navigate through different events of the container.
+The [`Stepper`](./src/components/Stepper.tsx) component allows users to navigate through different events of the container.
 It visually represents the container's progress through different stages, and the current day (set using the date picker) determines which steps are accessible.

 ### Dark Mode